mscipio/Accelerating-PET-Kinetic-Modeling/README.md

-# Accelerating PET Kinetic Modeling via an analytic closed-form expression
+# Accelerating PET Kinetic Modeling via an analytic closed-form expression of the compartmental model operational equation

 This repository contains the MATLAB source code of the three implementations of two-tissue compartmental model fitting, discussed and compared in the paper: ***"Accelerated PET kinetic maps estimation by analytic fitting method"***